dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ## Search for resources {#search-resources}
-With the search bar (on the upper left of the page or in a lineage graph), you can search with keywords or [node selection syntax](/reference/node-selection/syntax).
+With the search bar (on the upper left corner of the page or in a lineage graph), you can search with keywords or by using [node selection syntax](/reference/node-selection/syntax).
 The resources that match your search criteria will display as a lineage graph and a table in the main section of the page.

 Select a node (single-click) in the lineage graph to highlight its relationship with your other search results and to display which project contains the resource's definition.
 When you choose a node (double-click) in the lineage graph or when you select a resource in the table, dbt Explorer displays the [resource's details page](#view-resource-details).